inakihn/exercises/README.md

-# Recruitment exercises guideline
+# Common programing exercises

-## Purpose of the projects of the group
+## Purpose of the projects of the repository

 The different projects of the repository provide exercises in the most common areas of the solutions day to day work.